Vaibhavkumavat08/US-Accident-Analysis-EDA/README.md

 # US-Accident-Analysis-EDA

-Download the dataset from the link below https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents
+Download the dataset from the link :

+https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents